-32. An ADI is not required to comply with the market risk disclosures requirements set out in the BCBS Standard.
+30.34.
+An ADI is not required to comply with the market risk disclosures requirements set out in the BCBS Standard.
 An ADI must instead disclose the items set out in Table 1 and Table 2 to the extent applicable on a semi-annual basis.

-Qualitative disclosures (a) An ADI must describe its market risk management objectives and policies, including: • strategies and processes; • the structure and organisation of the relevant risk management function; • the scope and nature of risk reporting and/or measurement systems; • policies for hedging and/or mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges/mitigants; and • portfolios covered by the standard method.
+Table 1: Market risk - disclosures for ADIs using the standard method policies for hedging and/or mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges/mitigants; and portfolios covered by the standard method.
 Quantitative disclosures (b) The capital requirements (in terms of risk-weighted assets) for: interest rate risk; equity position risk; foreign exchange risk; and commodity risk.